turbot/steampipe-mod-azure-insights/dashboards/appservice/docs/app_service_web_app_detail.md

 - What tags are applied?
 - Is HTTPS & HTTP logging enabled?
 - What FTP & TLS version are configured?
+- What relationships does the web app have with other resources?